 Entrepreneurs: Tom Hopkins and Nate Lawrie

-Brazyn Life is a company from Santa Barbara, CA, started by former professional football player Nate Lawrie that makes a collapsable foam roller for traveling.
+Brazyn Life is a company from Santa Barbara, CA, started by former professional football player Nate Lawrie that makes a collapsible foam roller for traveling.
 The product is called the “Morph” foam roller.
 The foam roller folds flat for easy transportation with just a push of a button,.

 Regular foam rolling has been proven to have huge benefits on your body and mind.
-You can speed your recovery no matter where you are with the world’s first truly portable roller.
+You can speed your recovery and manage pain no matter where you are with the world’s first truly portable roller.

 You can take your fitness routine anywhere, thanks to its packable, sized for true usability.
 Recovery tool for any occasion, the Brazyn Morph Foam Roller is your trusty fitness.
 The company has patents pending for the method of collapse in the United States, European Union, and in Australia.